EEE-ELEC2645/EEE-ELEC2645.github.io/docs/code_style.md

 __Single-exit with cleanup__

 Writing functions with a single return point makes cleanup and error handling easier because all resource releases and final actions happen in one predictable place.
-If you have multiple `return` statments then it is harder to understand when the functions stops, and what code it will return.
+If you have multiple `return` statements then it is harder to understand when the functions stops, and what code it will return.
 A single return also improves maintainability and reduces the risk of leaks or inconsistent exit paths as the function grows in complexity.

 ```c